Avalanche radar Rogers Pass

 Seven thousand kilometres long and connecting Canada’s east and west coasts, the Trans-Canada Highway (TCH) is one of Canada’s most important transportation routes.
 Between Calgary and Vancouver the highway runs through Glacier National Park in the Selkirk Mountains, one of the snowiest regions on the planet.
 Flanked by steep slopes, the highway lies in prime avalanche terrain that is a constant challenge for road authorities.
 Around Rogers Pass, one of the highest points on the TCH (1,330 m.a.s.l), more than 140 avalanche chutes threaten the highway.
 As part of the world’s largest Avalanche Control Program, Parks Canada and Canada’s armed forces regularly trigger avalanches artificially, to ensure the safe passage of travellers on the highway.
 Regularly releasing smaller avalanches reduces the risk of large avalanches that can impact the road, but nevertheless always requires the road to be closed.
 Before the road can be reopened, authorities need to confirm that the avalanche release was successful – a tricky task at night or during a blizzard!

-All stations include a camera that immediately acquires time-lapse images, while the radar tracks the avalanche until it comes to a halt or disappears from view.
+All stations include an avalanche radar, autonomous power supply, communication devices, a camera and a control cabinet.
+The camera immediately acquires time-lapse images, while the radar tracks the avalanche until it comes to a halt or disappears from view.
 The mapped avalanche track and important avalanche characteristics such as avalanche velocity and duration, are immediately visible on our online data portal.
 To see when and where avalanches were released, authorized users can easily access the portal from their PC, tablet or smartphone.
 In addition, the avalanche detection system instantly alerts selected individuals by text message of the avalanche release.

 Thanks to this system, employees of the Avalanche Control Program can continuously monitor avalanche activity and the results of their mitigation work – regardless of the weather or time of day.
 And when visibility is good, the system cameras provide imagery that can be analysed and archived.